tmforum/Integration-Program-TIP---mtop/mtosi_2.0/main/ProductDescription/README.txt

 All of the MTOSI zipfiles MUST be extracted using your favourite unzip/extract file program into the SAME directory.

-On Windows XP the file browser's "Extract All" command will un-helpfully offer to extract the contents of this zipfile into a directory specific to this DDP.
-Unforutnately this will break the specification PDF document cross-links.
+(On Windows XP the file browser's "Extract All" command will un-helpfully offer to extract the contents of this zipfile into a directory specific to this DDP.
+Do not work that way, since this will break the PDF documents cross-links.)

-Each DDP contains its own Release notes contained in the ProductDescription directory.
-This set of release notes contains a detailed list of the documents contained in the whole of the MTOSI 2.0 (BA) release at the time and date that the DDP zipfile was created.
+Each DDP contains a copy of release notes contained in the ProductDescription directory.
+This set of release notes contains a detailed list of the documents contained in the whole of the MTOSI 2.0 release at the time and date that the DDP zipfile was created.
 If you have downloaded and extracted DDPs from the same release date and time, it is highly likely that each of the DDP specific release notes will be the same.